Cobot palletizing principles

 A cobot also has the ability to be connected with safety sensors, which detect if an operator steps in the area of the palletizing cell.

 The sensors can detect the operator, and let the cobot know to slow the speed down, while they are inside the workspace.
 Therefore, it is not necessary to use fencing that requires extra space.
 This also allows your employees to work safely – close to the cobots.

 Naturally, these possibilities brings some limitations.

-Since a robot can operate at a faster pace, it is better suited to high volume production and fast conveyors than a cobot.
+Since a conventional industrial robot can operate at a faster pace, it is better suited to high volume production and fast conveyors than a cobot.
 Cobots also needs some human supervision.
 However, cobots have smaller footprint, short and easy installation time, is more agile and often a cheaper alternative.

 4: Pallet patterns

 Pallet patterns refers to the way boxes are stacked on the pallet.
 This is important, though it effect the total products on each pallet, in addition to the stability of the pallet.

 It is common to want a maximum amount of products on a pallet, with a stability that withstand any stress it might be exposed to during shipping.
 The pattern of your pallets is a very important factor for manufacturers.
 Without knowing the pattern, you might not be exploiting the fully potential of your pallets.